 What is psoriasis?

-Psoriasis is a chronic skin condition.
+Psoriasis is a long-term (chronic) skin condition.
 It causes inflamed, red, raised areas of skin (plaques).
 The plaques itch and can be painful.
 The condition most often occurs on the scalp, elbows, knees, and lower back.

 What causes psoriasis?